Trinity High School (River Forest, Illinois): Athletics

 All Trinity students are required to enroll in two years of physical education classes.
 In addition, the school offers eleven sports, each with a varsity and a junior varsity level, to its young women.
 These sports include basketball, bowling, cross country, golf, soccer, lacrosse, softball, swimming, tennis, track, volleyball, and ice hockey.

 Trinity ice hockey players play under the Fenwick name.
 The team is combined with players who attend Guerin College Preparatory High School, Fenwick High School, York High School, OPRF High School, Taft High School, and Lane Tech.

 Trinity's athletics are high acclaimed throughout Chicago.
 Many student-athletes who attended Trinity High School have continued their education and athletic careers at D1, D2, and D3 universities.

 Activities

 Trinity High School offers over thirty extracurricular activities and clubs, ranging from academic clubs such as Math Team to service clubs such as the Environment Club and Youth Ending Hunger to fine arts clubs such as the Art Club, La Trinita Choir, ACapella Choir, Gospel Choir, and Le Regazze Choir.
 Trinity's monthly newspaper is called The Blaze, its yearbook is called The Wyndword, and its Media Club produces television broadcasts on WTHS.

-Eligible Trinity students can be inducted into the National Honor Society, Spanish National Honor Society, French National Honor Society, Italian National Honor Society, Quill and Scroll, and the International Thespian Society, typically in their junior year.
+Eligible Trinity students can be inducted into the National Honor Society, Science National Honor Society, Spanish National Honor Society, French National Honor Society, Italian National Honor Society, Quill and Scroll, and the International Thespian Society, typically in their junior year.

 99% of Trinity's student body participates in a sport, club, or other co-curricular activity.